 KILDEN is the information centre for gender research in Norway.
 KILDEN is responsible at the national level for promoting and informing about Norwegian gender research both within Norway and abroad.
 KILDEN also documents resources and activities within gender research in Norway.

-On the Nordic level gender research in Norway is also presented through NIKK, the Nordic institute for women’s studies and gender research.
-Norwegian gender researchers and their organisations from Norway are part of many Nordic and international organisations, networks, projects, PhD programmes etc. Among these are the Nordic Association for Women's Studies and Gender Research and the European networks and organisations ATHENA, WISE, and WINE.
+On the Nordic level gender research in Norway is also presented through NIKK Nordic Information on Gender.
+Norwegian gender researchers and their organisations from Norway are part of many Nordic and international organisations, networks, projects, PhD programmes etc. Among these are the Nordic Association for Women's Studies and Gender Research and the European networks ATGENDER and WINE.